ProtoarteEstudio/wordpress-as-magazine/README.md

 - [Jetpback by Wordpress.com](http://wordpress.org/plugins/jetpack/): Little add-ons helpful.
 The killer feature for me is the Site Stats, which lets me get visitor stats without leaving the Wordpress dashboard.
 - [Types](http://wordpress.org/extend/plugins/types/): We use custom types for our Countries/Place metadata, and the Types plug-in gives us a nice GUI to do that.
 - [W3 Total Cache](http://www.w3-edge.com/wordpress-plugins/w3-total-cache/): We don't have enough traffic to know whether this makes a difference but it was highly recommended by other sites and blogs.
+- [Widon't Part Deux](http://wordpress.org/plugins/widont-part-deux/installation/): Eliminates orphans/widows from the ends of paragraphs for improved typography.

 *For more, also see Chris Coyier's list of [Wordpress Plugins I Use](http://css-tricks.com/wordpress-plugins-i-use/) on CSS Tricks.*